cran/clinDR/inst/shiny/clindr_Shiny_application_documentation.md

 #### Presented code

-When the code presented within the Shiny app is run external to the application, the results match those presented within the application.
+When the code generated within the Shiny app is run external to the application, the results match those presented within the application.

-### {shinytest}

-The {shinytest} package
-(<a href="https://rstudio.github.io/shinytest/" class="uri">https://rstudio.github.io/shinytest/</a>)
-has been used to run and snapshot results from the app for later reference and benchmarking.
-Test scripts have been written for {shinytest} to allow automated checks.
+The inputs visibile in the shiny app are checked against the inputs in the generated code to ensure the inputs visible in the shiny interface are used in the calculations.